MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 ## Test the code and compare the results

-Now that we have the DLL structured as a Python extension, we can refer to it from the Python project, import the module, and use its methods.
+Now that you have the DLL structured as a Python extension, you can refer to it from the Python project, import the module, and use its methods.

 There are two ways to make the DLL available to Python.
 First, you can add a reference from the Python project to the C++ project, provided that they're in the same Visual Studio solution:

 1. In Solution Explorer, right-click the Python project and select **References**.
 In the dialog, select the **Projects** tab, select the **superfastcode** project, and then **OK**.

 Second, you can install the module in the global Python environment, making it available to other Python projects as well.
 Note that doing so will typically require that you refresh the IntelliSense completion database for that environment, as will removing the module from the environment.

+1. If you're using Visual Studio 2017, run the Visual Studio installer, select **Modify**, select **Individual Components > Compilers, build tools, and runtimes > Visual C++ 2015.3 v140 toolset**.
+This is because Python (for Windows) is itself build with Visual Studio 2015 (version 14.0) and expects those tools be available when building an extension through the method described here.

 1. Create a file named `setup.py` in your C++ project by right clicking the project, selecting **Add > New Items...*, searching for "Python" and selecting **Python file**, naming it setup.py, and selecting **OK**.
 When the file appears in the editor, paste the following code into it: